wdmapp/gtensor/README.md

 As a header only library, gtensor can be integrated into an existing GNU make project as a subdirectory fairly easily for cuda and host devices.
-For HIP/ROCm, determining the correct libs and includes is more complex, and it may be worth migrating to cmake.

 The subdirectory is typically managed via git submodules, for example:
 ```sh